sign-language-processing/sign-language-processing.github.io/src/index.md

 They try three different approaches for data augmentation:
 (1) Back-translation;
-(2) General text-to-gloss rules, including lemmatization, word reordering, and dropping of words; (3) Language pair specific rules that augment the spoken language syntax to its corresponding sign language syntax.
+(2) General text-to-gloss rules, including lemmatization, word reordering, and dropping of words; (3) Language-pair-specific rules augmenting the spoken language syntax to its corresponding sign language syntax.
-When pretraining, all augmentations show improvements over the baseline for both RWTH-PHOENIX-Weather-2014T (DGS) and NCSLGR (ASL).
+When pretraining, all augmentations show improvements over the baseline for RWTH-PHOENIX-Weather-2014T (DGS) and NCSLGR (ASL).

 #### Text-to-Gloss
-Text-to-gloss---also knows as sign language translation---is the task to translate between a spoken language text and sign language glosses.
+Text-to-gloss---also known as sign language translation---is the task of translating between a spoken language text and sign language glosses.

-@zhao2000machine used a Tree Adjoining Grammar (TAG) based system for translating between English sentences and American Sign Language glosses.
+@zhao2000machine used a Tree Adjoining Grammar (TAG) based system to translate English sentences and American Sign Language glosses.
-They parse the English text and simultaneously assemble an American Sign Language gloss tree, using Synchronous TAGs [@shieber1990synchronous;@shieber1994restricting], by associating the ASL elementary trees with the English elementary trees and associating the nodes at which subsequent substitutions or adjunctions can take place.
+They parse the English text and simultaneously assemble an American Sign Language gloss tree, using Synchronous TAGs [@shieber1990synchronous;@shieber1994restricting], by associating the ASL elementary trees with the English elementary trees and associating the nodes at which subsequent substitutions or adjunctions can occur.
 Synchronous TAGs have been used for machine translation between spoken languages [@abeille1991using], but this is the first application to a signed language.

 For the automatic translation of gloss-to-text, @dataset:othman2012english identified the need for a large parallel sign language gloss and spoken language text corpus.
-They develop a part-of-speech based grammar to transform English sentences taken from the Gutenberg Project ebooks collection [@lebert2008project] into American Sign Language gloss.
+They develop a part-of-speech-based grammar to transform English sentences from the Gutenberg Project ebooks collection [@lebert2008project] into American Sign Language gloss.
-Their final corpus contains over 100 million synthetic sentences and 800 million words and is the largest English-ASL gloss corpus that we know of.
+Their final corpus contains over 100 million synthetic sentences and 800 million words and is the most extensive English-ASL gloss corpus we know of.
 Unfortunately, it is hard to attest to the quality of the corpus, as they didn't evaluate their method on real English-ASL gloss pairs, and only a small sample of this corpus is available online.

 ---

 #### Video-to-Text
-Video-to-text---also knows as sign language translation---is the entire task of translating a raw video to spoken language text.
+Video-to-text---also known as sign language translation---is the task of translating a raw video to spoken language text.

-@camgoz2020sign proposed a single architecture to perform this task that can use both the sign language gloss and the spoken language text in joint-supervision.
+@camgoz2020sign proposed a single architecture to perform this task that can use both the sign language gloss and the spoken language text in joint supervision.
 They use the pre-trained spatial embeddings from @koller2019weakly to encode each frame independently and encode the frames with a transformer.
 On this encoding, they use a Connectionist Temporal Classification (CTC) [@graves2006connectionist] to classify the sign language gloss.
-Using the same encoding, they also use a transformer decoder to decode the spoken language text one token at a time.
+Using the same encoding, they use a transformer decoder to decode the spoken language text one token at a time.
 They show that adding gloss supervision improves the model over not using it and that it outperforms previous video-to-gloss-to-text pipeline approaches [@cihan2018neural].

-Following up, @camgoz2020multi propose a new architecture that does not require the supervision of glosses, called "Multi-channel Transformers for Multi-articulatory Sign Language Translation".
+Following up, @camgoz2020multi propose a new architecture that does not require the supervision of glosses, named "Multi-channel Transformers for Multi-articulatory Sign Language Translation".
 In this approach, they crop the signing hand and the face and perform 3D pose estimation to obtain three separate data channels.
 They encode each data channel separately using a transformer, then encode all channels together and concatenate the separate channels for each frame.
 Like their previous work, they use a transformer decoder to decode the spoken language text, but unlike their previous work,